KevinJordan777/Active-Directory-using-Azure-VM-s/README.md

  Join Client-1 to the created domain. (mydomain.com)

  Open Powershell_ISE as an administrator.
 Create a new file and paste the contents of the employee name population script into it.
 Create a buncn of additional users   and attempt to login to Client-1 as one of the users.

+ Sharing out resources over the network by creating sample file shares with various permissions.

+Set the following permissions (share the folder) for the “Domain Users” group:

+Folder: “read-access”, Group: “Domain Users”, Permission: “Read”

+Folder: “write-access”, Group: “Domain Users”, Permissions: “Read/Write”

+Folder: “no-access”, Group: “Domain Admins”, “Permissions: “Read/Write

+Normal domain users are granted permission to only read from the "read-access" group, read and write in the "write-acces" group, and not access the "no-access" group at all.
+Admin only are allowed permission to access the "no access" group.

 <h2>Deployment and Configuration Steps</h2>